Screen#

 print [VEX] on screen ▶

-The set print precision block sets the precision formatting used for displaying numbers on the controller’s screen.
+The set print precision on screen block sets the precision formatting used for displaying numbers on the controller’s screen.
 This print precision will apply to all subsequently printed numbers.

 set print precision stack block#